andrewbeng89/IS429AngularTest/README.md

 AngularJS also provides an easy way to implment [single page applications](http://en.wikipedia.org/wiki/Single-page_application) with front end templating and routing.
 In this example application, routing to the various templates are in app/js/app.js while the HTML fragments are stored in the app/partials directory.
 Each template can then be associated to a unique AngularJS controller (app/js/controllers.js).

-This repository also a classic "todo" application with two backend approaches:
+This repository also provides a classic "todo" application with two backend approaches:

 1. A purely front-end AngularJS app that COMMUNICATES with a [Firebase](https://firebase.com) real-time Database-as-a-Service
 2. Integrated AngularJS app that communites with a Node.js back-end hosted on CloudBees